Mein Kampf in English: Reception and readership

 Publication of the Dugdale abridgement was actively opposed by Jewish organizations in the United States.
 Prominent stock broker Louis Lober and others petitioned the New York City Board of Education to cease buying textbooks from Houghton Mifflin, in retaliation for publishing the book.
 Department store owner Louis Kirstein, industrialist Max Conn, the Chicago Israelite and lawyer Samuel Untermyer also urged that it not be published.

 In the United States the book was reviewed by the New York Times twice – once on its day of publication, 11 October 1933, by John Chamberlain and two days later by former American ambassador to Germany James W. Gerard.
 Other reviews were made in the New York Herald Tribune, New York World-Telegram, Saturday Review of Literature, American Mercury, Christian Science Monitor, Baltimore Sun, Dallas Times Herald, North American Review, Chicago Daily News, St. Louis Globe-Democrat, Louisville Courier-Journal, Los Angeles Times, Milwaukee Journal, Cleveland Plain-Dealer, Kansas City Star and Springfield Sunday Union and Republican.
 It was also reviewed in The Nation by Ludwig Lore who would go on to write the introduction for the Stackpole edition.

 There is no firm evidence that Stanley Baldwin or Neville Chamberlain ever read the abridgement, but Franklin D. Roosevelt had one in his library in which was annotated: "The White House – 1933 This translation is so expurgated as to give a wholly false view of what Hitler is and says – the German original would make a different story."
 He had been sent a complimentary copy by the publishers.

 It is known that Chamberlain read the above-mentioned extracts circulated in the Foreign Office by Anthony Eden.
 When the unabridged translation was published, Chamberlain immediately bought a copy and annotated it.
 The Murphy translation was also reviewed in The Times, The Spectator, The Daily Telegraph, The Observer, Times Literary Supplement and Evening News.
 Reviews were mostly positive about the translation itself, but felt that Murphy's introduction was too favorable to the author.

+In January 1939, the National Book Club published a new English edition of Mein Kampf, for which Arthur Bryant wrote a foreword praising Hitler (with reservations: he denounced Nazi persecution of Jews) and comparing him to Benjamin Disraeli.